brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       "Sonnet Boom!," "Ferguson Interview Project," and a video game available for android, "Space Quake by Ama Birch".
 She has a Master of Fine Arts in Creative Writing from the California Institute of the Arts.
+  - person: bennet-bergman
+    event_bio: Bennet Bergman is a poet, educator, and publisher.
+He earned a BA from Yale University and an MFA from the Iowa Writers’ Workshop.
+His poems have appeared in The Threepenny Review, Gulf Coast, and Electric Literature.
+He is the founder and editor of Changes, a nonprofit press dedicated to publishing exceptional poetry by emerging writers in the United States.
+He lives in New York City.
   - person: michael-cavuto
     event_bio: Michael Cavuto is a poet from Philadelphia currently living in Brooklyn.
 He is a founding member of the Toronto-based pure sound